 Through recommendations, positive website reviews, and customer service experiences, people will begin to see that your business prioritizes customers.
 Combining the above benefits will make it nearly impossible for you not to experience an influx of new customers.
 Overall, if you can implement, manage, and maintain a system of customer feedback analysis with a top-notch text analysis tool, you will eventually create a customer feedback loop.

 While trying to compete with the products and services of rival brands, many businesses lose sight of what is important—the customer!
 A healthy customer feedback loop keeps you in touch with the actual needs of your customer base.
 As the name suggests, the customer feedback loop is a continuous reciprocal interaction between a customer base and a business that aims to improve the service or product for the benefit of both sides involved.
 It is the most basic form of customer engagement and retention.
-And, considering customer acquisition is five times more expensive than customer retention, we recommend you invest in a robust customer feedback loop that will decrease customer churn.
+And, -based on a research by Invesp Consulting- considering customer acquisition is five times more expensive than customer retention, we recommend you invest in a robust customer feedback loop that will decrease customer churn.

 Once automated, this loop generates new product improvement ideas you can share with your CX, product, and marketing teams round the clock.
 An easy-to-use customer feedback tool that utilizes the latest research technologies is a must to create an effective customer feedback loop.
 As one of the world’s best customer feedback software, Kimola can help you organize and understand your customer base.